apollographql/apollo-client/docs/source/apollo-server/guide.md

 **For advanced users:**

-If you already have an express server or a GraphQL server set up, then you can also simply install graphql-tools with the command `npm install graphql-tools` and read the articles listed in the sidebar to learn about using the individual parts of the graphql-tools package.
+If you already have an express server or a GraphQL server set up, then you can also simply install graphql-tools with the command `npm install graphql-tools` and read the articles listed in the sidebar to learn about using the individual parts of the graphql-tools package in your project.
+Alternatively, you can switch out express-graphql for Apollo Server, with only minimal changes to your code.

 ## Schema